jmkraus/picochat/README.md

 While everything should work as expected on macOS, PicoChat is completely untested on Linux and only minimally tested on Windows.

 * On Windows, the Esc key must be pressed twice to cancel a prompt input.
 Alternatively, Ctrl + C can be used.
-* The command history flickers on Windows when you switch between entries using Up + Down keys.
+* The command history flickers on Windows when switching between entries using Up + Down keys.
 * Since Pico AI is not available on Windows, other tools (e.g., ollama) have to be used instead.
 These may differ in their behavior in some details.
 * Specific ollama features (e.g., new "thinking" output) are not supported.
 * Text input cannot deal with soft wrap of lines in the Terminal.